infatuAI/tus-storage-s3/README.md

 ## Configuration

-- `storage`:
-	Set it as `Tus.Storage.S3`.
+- `storage`: Set it as `Tus.Storage.S3`.

-- `s3_host`:
-  Optional — Amazon S3 host (https://s3.amazonaws.com) will be used by default.

-- `s3_bucket`:
+- `s3_bucket`: The name of your bucket
-  Name of the bucket were the uploaded files'll be stored

-- `s3_base_path`:
-  Optipnal – This allows you to store the files in a "subfolder" of the bucket.

-- `base_url`:
-  If not defined, this'll be `s3_host/s3_bucket`
+- `s3_host`: Optional. "https://s3.amazonaws.com" by default
+- `s3_prefix`: Optional.
+Prefix added to all files.
+Empty by default

-In order to function properly, the user accessing the bucket must have at least the following AWS IAM policy permissions for the bucket and all of its subresources:
+In order to allow this backend to function properly, the user accessing the bucket must have at least the following AWS IAM policy permissions for the bucket and all of its subresources:

 ```